 While lead generation and demand generation are often used interchangeably, they are not the same.
 When used together, however, they make quite the powerful team.
-After all, without a demand, there can be no lead.
+After all, without demand, there can be no leads.
 Let’s take a closer look at lead generation vs demand generation.

 What is demand generation?

 Demand generation is a marketing technique designed to help you reach new markets, promote products and features, and optimize engagement with existing customers.
 It is what the brand does to capture attention and awareness.
 The key to demand generation is identifying the problems and needs of your prospective and pre-existing customers, and convincing them your product or service is their solution.
 Basically, generating a demand for your products and services.

 Demand generation includes a few different approaches.
 Newsletters are a popular form of demand generation.
 Blog subscribers are often sent a weekly newsletter about new products or services, relevant topics, or news about the brand itself.

 The key to demand generation is effective strategies.
 There are many different strategies you could utilize to increase the demand for your specific product or service, and it’s all about determining which ones work best for you.